neilnelson/RepData_PeerAssessment1/PA1.md

 ![plot of chunk unnamed-chunk-6](./PA1_files/figure-html/unnamed-chunk-6.png)

-5 minute interval averaged over all day containing the largest number of steps
+5 minute interval averaged over all days containing the largest number of steps

 ```r
 avg_by_interval[which.max(avg_by_interval$steps),]$interval